napari/docs/docs/howtos/layers/image.md

 ## Adjusting contrast limits

 Each image layer gets mapped through its colormap according to values called contrast limits.
-Contrast limits are a 2-tuple where the second value is larger than the first.
-The smaller contrast limit corresponds to the value of the image data that will get mapped to the color defined by 0 in the colormap.
-All values of image data smaller than this value will also get mapped to this color.
-The larger contrast limit corresponds to the value of the image data that will get mapped to the color defined by 1 in the colormap.
-All values of image data larger than this value will also get mapped to this color.
+Contrast limits are the minimum and maximum values displayed by the layer, represented in napari by a 2-tuple where the second value is larger than the first.
+The smaller contrast limit corresponds to the value of the image data that will get mapped to the color defined by 0 in the colormap, such that any value under the smaller contrast limit will appear as black.
+On the other hand, the larger contrast limit corresponds to the value of the image data that will get mapped to the color defined by 1 in the colormap.
+All values of image data larger than this value will appear as white.

 For example, if you are looking at an image that has values between 0 and 100 with a standard `gray` colormap, and you set the contrast limits to `(20, 75)`, then